 Students can get a discount if they opt to buy packages or passes.

 Couples (male / female combo or female / female combo) can also ask for discounts.

 Check out our page: Houston Salsa Clubs.
 We have compiled a list of Latin clubs that play Salsa as well as Bachata, Merengue, Cumbia, etc for every night of the week here in Houston, Tx.
 If you have never been to one of these destinations before, it is always wise to call them to make sure they are still offering Latin music entertainment.
 If you have an iPhone, we have also created a free app to know where to go dancing Salsa, Bachata and other Latin rhythms anywhere in the United States.
 Salsa Clubs is available on the iTunes App Store.

 We offer different opportunities and teaching methods to learn to dance Salsa, Bachata, Merengue, Cumbia, and Kizomba.
-From one hour personalized private dance lessons, to 4 hour intense dance bootcamps on the weekends.
+From one hour personalized private dance lessons at your convenience, to 4 hour intense dance bootcamps on the weekends.
 Mixing these styles of learning will enhance your skills and techniques in dance.